 "And if you ask me, your show has become so preachy and full of morals that you have forgotten how to be funny!"

-DuckTales occasionally delved into this territory, although it was generally done well and in a manner that could educate kids on issues they might not otherwise learn about until they were older.
+DuckTales occasionally delved into this territory.
 Some episodes dealt with themes such as capitalism vs organized labor (showing the importance of responsible management, without totally demonizing, when Uncle Scrooge lost his memory).

 This was also a recurring theme in the original comics — making money by being stingy is OK.
 Making money by being totally unfair to consumers, the environment, or employees isn't.